-The Maritime Precinct is an integral part of Western Australia’s shipbuilding, repair and maintenance industry as well as support to offshore construction.
+The Shipbuilding Precinct is an integral part of Western Australia’s shipbuilding, repair and maintenance industry as well as a support to offshore construction.

-Establishment of the Maritime Precinct and support facilities is testament to the global recognition of Western Australia's shipbuilding prowess, and outstanding ability in maritime support.
+Establishment of the Shipbuilding Precinct and support facilities is testament to the global recognition of Western Australia's shipbuilding prowess, and outstanding ability in maritime support.

 MARINE SUPPORT FACILITY